Category Archives: General

 Cream butter and sugar together until smooth.
 Beat in orange rind, vanilla, and almond flavoring.

-Whisk flour, ground almonds, cornstarch, salt and ground tea leaves together.
+Whisk flours, cornstarch, salt, and ground tea leaves together.
 Blend dry ingredients into creamed mixture until just combined.
 Stir in cranberries.

 Form dough into log approximately 1½” in diameter.
 Wrap tightly in wax paper or plastic wrap.
 Slit open an empty paper towel cardboard cylinder and place cookie log in cylinder.
 Draw cylinder sides together and secure with masking tape.
 Refrigerate cookie log for 2-3 hours, turning roll every hour or so to distribute the weight of the log and to keep the shape round.
 (Unbaked cookie logs may be stored for 2-3 days in the refrigerator before baking, provided they are stored in sealed plastic bags or airtight containers.)